Skip to content

 What you get back

 A short list of issues, fixes, and next moves.
-Written readout, not a slide deck.
+Written readout, not a slide deck and not a generic compliance checklist.

-Founder of CrisisCore Systems.
-I review fragile software systems for trust, privacy, and structural risk.
+I'm the founder of CrisisCore Systems.
+I review fragile software systems for trust, privacy, and structural risk, with a focus on how real users experience consent, recovery, collection defaults, and boundary failures under launch pressure.

 3 engagement paths